eric-unc/WorseThanVim/README.md

 Given the proper environment, the `Makefile` in `src` is enough to compile a the project.
 Just do `make`.
 Then move the `wtv` binary executable to somewhere on the path.

 ## Running
 BetterThanVim's README describes how the project works.
 This should work the same.
-It's a WIP rn, though, of course.

 ## Authors
 Just me (Eric Schneider) again.